jonfaustman/django-frontend-skeleton/README.md

 ## Getting Started

 ### Install
-Add `git+ssh://git@github.com/jonfaustman/django-front-end-skeleton.git@feature/streamline` to your requirements file.
+Add `pip install django-frontend-skeleton` to your requirements file.

 Add `frontend.skeleton` to your installed apps.